volnier/russianRouletteGo/README.md

-# russianRoulleteGo
+# russianRouletteGo
-russianRoulleteGo - a russian roullete-like programme that has a 1/6 chance to delete your OS.
+russianRoulleteGo - a russian roulette-like programme that has a 1/6 chance to delete your OS.

 Last tested and built in Go 1.17.3
 ## Usage